ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let id = 22347; // Number | The id of the packaged food product. apiInstance.getProductInformation(id, (error, data, response) => {
+let id = 22347; // Number | The id of the packaged food.
+apiInstance.getProductInformation(id, (error, data, response) => {
   if (error) {
     console.error(error);